We Put Hope Within Reach! Always Low-Cost & Effective!

-Hope Counseling is part of Teen Challenge.
-For nearly 60 years, Teen Challenge’s alcohol and substance abuse addiction recovery program has provided long-term recovery for tens of thousands of individuals.
+Hope Counseling is part of Teen Challenge Southeast.
+For nearly 60 years, Teen Challenge Southeast’s alcohol and substance abuse addiction recovery programs have provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers in the world, with over 200 centers in the U.S. and over 1,000 more centers worldwide.

-Hope Counseling is a low cost addiction and alcohol recovery program for men and women, age 18 and older.
+Hope Counseling is a low-cost addiction and alcohol counseling program for men, women, and teens.
 Our program provides individual, couples and groups online and in-person counseling.
 We create life change, for without life change, addicts and alcoholics will go right back to their addiction after a few days, weeks or months.
 Anyone can go through detox and get off alcohol or drugs for a short while, especially in a highly monitored environment.
 Our goal is to provide long-term recovery and lifetime avoidance of addictive substances, once the individual leaves our program, even when hard knocks hit.

 Addicts and alcoholics typically start “using” or drinking out of a personal need to cover up some internal issues, such as a need for love, success, forgiveness, belonging, acceptance, a spiritual void, or a lack of life purpose.
 The individual fills such voids in their life with drugs or alcohol, which provide temporary relief for the mental anguish they are feeling.
 However, these substances will take hold and build a chemical dependency in their body, taking away any ability for the addict to stop on their own.
 The dependency becomes too powerful and attempts to get off these substances can often lead to painful and sometimes life-threatening withdrawal symptoms.